peterhcharlton/ppg-beats/docs/tutorials/ppg_beat_detection.md

 This tutorial demonstrates how to detect beats in a PPG signal using algorithms in the toolbox.

 - Download a minute of [sample data](https://zenodo.org/record/6967256/files/MIMIC_PERform_1_min_normal.mat?download=1).
 - Load this data file into Matlab.
-The data in this file is contained within a structure named _data_, which contains ECG and other signals.
-The ECG data can be found at _data.ekg_ (with the ECG signal given in two fields: _v_ contains the ECG samples, and _fs_ is the sampling frequency in Hz).
+The data in this file is contained within a structure named _data_, which contains PPG and other signals.
+The PPG data can be found at _data.ppg_ (with the PPG signal given in two fields: _v_ contains the PPG samples, and _fs_ is the sampling frequency in Hz).
 - Use the following Matlab commands to detect beats in the PPG (using the 'IMS' beat detector), and then plot the PPG signal and detected beats:

 ```matlab